georgehua/data-collection-projects/README.md

 # Data Collection Projects

-No matter how fancy the machine learning or deep learning models you have, the data collection process is always the foundation of any data science project.
+Before building fancy machine learning models or performing data analysis processes, data collection is always the foundation of any data science project.
 In this repository, I put my data collection projects here which built with either web scraping or API tools.
-Most common tools I used: **BeautifulSoup, Selenium, Python, API**
+Most common tools I used: **BeautifulSoup, Selenium, Python, API**.
+And the data source I worked on are: **LinkedIn** job post and **Twitter**